Giulio Migliaccio: Palermo

 Migliaccio joined Palermo in the summer of 2007, and was strongly wanted by his former coach Stefano Colantuono.
 He was purchased for €5 million, plus the ownership of Adriano Pereira da Silva.
 In Palermo, Giulio became a pivotal player for the club in midfield, and a popular fan favourite, due to his commitment to the club and fighting spirit on the pitch.
 He was also occasionally lined up as a centre-back, first by Davide Ballardini and then, much more regularly, by Walter Zenga, Serse Cosmi and Devis Mangia.
 He was appointed Palermo vice-captain in 2011.

 On 28 August 2010, he made his 100th appearance in the rosanero shirt: 93 appearances in the league, 4 in European competitions, and three in the Coppa Italia.

 Fiorentina

 On 31 August 2012, Migliaccio moved on loan to Fiorentina on the last day of the summer transfer window.

 Atalanta

 On 11 July 2013, Migliaccio completed a move to Atalanta B.C. from U.S. Città di Palermo.
 On 29 May 2017 he announced that he would retire at the end of the season.

 International career

 Between 2000 and 2002, Migliaccio was called up to the Italy national under-20 football team on 11 occasions, collecting 4 appearances.

+Post-playing career

+In June 2024, Migliaccio returned to Palermo as the club's new "international scout" working alongside the new sporting director Morgan De Sanctis.
+On 3 January 2025, both Migliaccio and De Sanctis were removed from their management roles due to Palermo underperforming significantly in the first half of the season.